 Haas has also reduced the overall length of its essay set.
-While last year’s application featured a total of six required essays, this year’s application has only four 250-word essays and one 750-word essay.
+While last year’s application featured a total of five required essays, this year’s application has only three 250-word essays and one 750-word essay.

-We understand that unusual questions such as this one can seem extremely challenging, so feel free to contact us for a consultation, in which a Clear Admit Admissions Counselor can help you think through the elements of your profile and determine how to best respond to this prompt.
+We understand that unusual questions such as this one can seem extremely challenging, so applicants should feel free to contact us for a consultation, in which a Clear Admit Admissions Counselor can help a candidate think through the elements of his or her profile and determine how to best respond to this prompt.

 Essay 2: What is your most significant accomplishment?
-(250 word maximum)
+(250 words maximum)

-Essay 4: Describe a time when you were a student of your own failure.
+Essay 3: Describe a time in the last three years when you overcame a failure.
 What specific insight from this experience has shaped your development?
-(250 word maximum)
+(250 words maximum)

-This prompt about learning a valuable lesson from a failure represents a fairly conventional b-school essay topic, with the added challenge of conveying all of the pertinent details in just 250 words.
-As is common practice for this sort of response that requires candidates to introduce negative information, you’ll want to summarize the situation and the failure itself in relatively few words, reserving the bulk of the essay for a treatment of the insight you gained from this experience and the ways it has shaped your development and experiences since.
-Haas’s wording about being a student of one’s own failure suggests an emphasis on reflection, humility and a willingness to learn from one’s mistakes, so it may also be prudent to demonstrate a proactive approach to growing from the situation you chose for this response.
+This prompt about learning a valuable lesson from a failure represents a fairly conventional b-school essay topic, with the added challenges of choosing a topic from the last three years and conveying all of the pertinent details in just 250 words.
+As is common practice for this sort of response that requires candidates to introduce negative information, applicants would be wise to summarize the situation and the failure itself in relatively few words, reserving the bulk of the essay for a treatment of the insight they gained from this experience and the ways it has shaped their development and experiences since.
+Haas’s wording about overcoming a failure suggests an emphasis on reflection, humility and a willingness to learn from one’s mistakes, so applicants should also demonstrate a proactive approach to growing from the situation they chose for this response.

 b.
 How will an MBA from Haas help you achieve these goals?
-(750 word maximum for 5a. and 5b.)
+(750 words maximum for 4a. and 4b.)

 This is a fairly standard career goals essay asked by virtually all MBA programs, requiring applicants to provide an overview of their career to date, describe their short- and long-term objectives and explain their reasons for seeking an MBA from Haas in particular.
 As a general rule, specificity of career goals is of the utmost importance.
-Given the wording of Berkeley’s question, it will also be beneficial to draw explicit links between your previous experiences and future objectives in addition to touching upon the skills you’ve gained and lessons you’ve learned over the course of your career.
+Given the wording of Berkeley’s question, it will also be beneficial for applicants to draw explicit links between their previous experiences and future objectives in addition to touching upon the skills they’ve gained and lessons they’ve learned over the course of their careers.

 Interestingly, Haas chooses to end its essay section with the typical career goals essay, whereas most schools lead off with this topic.
-Rather than providing an overview of, and introduction to, your candidacy, as is the case with the career goals essay for most schools, this essay will instead be the culmination of your message to the adcom.
-Make sure to tie together the themes that you’ve introduced in your other responses, and end on a note of enthusiasm about the program and the timing of your application.
+Rather than providing an overview of, and introduction to, one’s candidacy, as is the case with the career goals essay for most schools, this essay will instead be the culmination of one’s message to the adcom.
+As such, applicants should make sure to tie together the themes that they’ve introduced in their other responses, and end on a note of enthusiasm about the program and the timing of their application.